bfeng/vim4Lin/README.md

-My personal Vim configurations and some plugins which I used in my daily job.
+This is another vim configuration, which I normally use under terminal.
+So default theme is changed to `molokai`, which is optimized for C and terminals.

-I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.
+Vim related settings are in `plugin/settings/Settings.vim`, and other plugins' settings are in `plugin/settings` corresponding directories.

-You may notice that there are several vimrc files:
+Two vimrc files:

 1. `vimrc`, standard version vimrc.

-2. `easy-vimrc`, same as vimrc, but add some easier key mapping for new Vimer.
+2. `gvimrc`, same as vimrc, but added some features only available in GUI mode.

-3. `pro-vimrc`, same as vimrc, but remove the arrow keys mapping.

-4. `experimental-vimrc`, same as pro-vimrc, but just for experimental purpose.

 you can link your `~/.vimrc` to any one of them as you wish :)